 If the leave is for the purpose of an employee's own serious health condition, he/she must also provide a fitness for duty medical release from the health care provider before returning to work.
 The employee shall be required to report periodically on the employee's status and intent to return to work.

 Under FMLA leave, group health insurance benefits and premium payments will be continued on the same basis as coverage would have been provided and premiums paid in the absence of leave.
 TCS will continue to pay the district's contribution toward the employee's premium.
 If the employee uses accrued paid leave, premiums will continue to be deducted from the payroll.
 The employee will continue to pay the employee's share of premiums, if any.
 A 30-day grace period will be allowed for receipt of employee contributions.
 TCS obligation to maintain the employee's benefits will cease if the employee's contribution is more than 30 days late.
 TCS will provide written notice that the premium payment is more than 30 calendar days late.
 Such notice will be provided within 15 calendar days before coverage is to cease.

 Return to Work

 Following an FMLA leave, a staff member is generally entitled to be returned to his/her former position or to an equivalent job with equivalent benefits, pay and other conditions of employment, with certain exceptions.
-See the Chief Operating Officer for details of this or any other provision of FMLA leave.
+Contact Human Resources for details of this or any other provision of FMLA leave.

 Fund-raising activities to raise money for a wide variety of school activities and equipment are held at various times throughout the course of the school year.
 All fund-raising activities must be conducted under the direct supervision of staff or other authorized individuals and approved by the building principal prior to the activity being initiated.
 Fund raising activities that are prohibited include, but are not limited to, Go Fund Me, direct solicitation, sale of products, etc.